Coronavirus in slums: Helpers left high and dry in infection hotspots | DW | 16.04.2020

 Social distancing also feels like a distant reality in Kenya's capital Nairobi, which houses Africa's largest slum and where 60% of people live in informal settlements.

 Kenya has tried to clamp down on the pandemic by imposing a national curfew from evening to morning and encouraging social distancing.
-For many residents, these measures aren't just unrealistic, but also feel like a problem that only affects the higher classes.
+For many residents, these measures aren't just unrealistic; they also feel like a problem that only the higher classes are able to cope with.

 That is until Odede and his team who already have a rapport with the community bring clean water tanks, soap, food and come to talk to them.